f3-factory/F3com-data/optimization/main.md

 ## Keeping Javascript and CSS on a Healthy Diet

 Fat-Free also has a Javascript and CSS compressor available in the Web plug-in.
 It can combine all your CSS files into one stylesheet (or Javascript files into a single script) so the number of components on a Web page are decreased.
 Reducing the number of HTTP requests to your Web server results in faster page loading.
 First you need to prepare your HTML template so it can take advantage of this feature.
-Something like:-
+Something like:

 ``` html
 <link rel="stylesheet" type="text/css"
 	href="/minify/css?files=typo.css,grid.css" />
 ```

-Do the same with your Javascript files:-
+Do the same with your Javascript files:

 ``` html
 <script type="text/javascript" src="/minify/js?&files=underscore.js">
 </script>
 ```

-Of course we need to set up a route so your application can handle the necessary call to the Fat-Free CSS/Javascript compressor:-
+Of course we need to set up a route so your application can handle the necessary call to the Fat-Free CSS/Javascript compressor:

 ``` php
 $f3->route('GET /minify/@type',